PagerDuty/incident-response-docs/docs/before/different_roles.md

 1. Manage the incident call, and be prepared to remove people from the call if instructed by the Incident Commander.

 ### Who are they?
-Any Incident Commander can act as a deputy.
-Deputies need to be trained as an Incident Commander as they may be required to take over command.
+Similar to Incident Commander, anyone can be one.

 ### How can I become one?
 Take a look at our [Deputy training guide](/training/deputy.md).
 Deputies also need to be [trained as an Incident Commander](/training/incident_commander.md).